Freefall Detection

 where:

-• v_0 is the initial velocity [m/sec]
+- v_0 is the initial velocity [m/sec]

-• t is the freefall time [sec]
+- t is the freefall time [sec]

-• g is the freefall acceleration [m/sec2]
+- g is the freefall acceleration [m/sec2]

-If we want to calculate the distance travelled by the object in freefall, we have to consider the expression movement of an object.
+If we want to calculate the distance traveled by the object in freefall, we have to consider the expression movement of an object.
 If the initial movement and the initial velocity are both zero, we have:

 $$ s = 0.5 + g t^2 $$